 Rules of the game:

-Both students receive the same amount of cards.
-They must then place them in a deck, face down on the desk (they must not see the value of the number written on the card).
-At the same time, they turn the card that is on top of their respective deck.
-The student who has the card with the highest value wins the battle, keeps the 2 cards and places them under their deck.
+Both students receive the same number of cards.
+They must then place them in a deck, face down on the desk so as to not see the value of the numbers written on the cards.
+At the same time, they turn over the card that is on top of their decks.
+The student who has the card with the highest value wins the battle, keeps the two cards and places them under their deck.
+A battle will occur if both students turn over two cards that have the same value.
+This involves each student turning over the next three cards in their deck and comparing who has the highest value on the third card.
+The student who wins this battle then gets to keep all eight cards turned over.

 The student who has the most cards at the end of the game period is the winner (or if a player has all of his opponent's cards).